irmen/bouldercaves/README.md

 the ``vorbis-tools`` package (Linux, Mac OS).
 On Windows a version of the tool is provided for you, and the game *can* optionally use the built-in ``winsound`` module - but the sound quality will suffer (no mixing possible)

+If you choose to use the built-in sound synthesizer, no sound files and oggdec tool are required at all.

 Graphics and sounds are used from the MIT-licensed GDash